top of page

 The Challenge

-Even minor errors in claim documentation or coding can result in denied or delayed payments.
-ABA billing involves complex CPT codes, time-based units, and session modifiers, making accuracy crucial.
+Even small mistakes in claim documents or coding can lead to denied or delayed payments.
+ABA billing uses complex CPT codes, time-based units, and session modifiers.
+This makes accuracy very important.

-• Incorrect CPT codes or modifiers: Misclassification of services can lead to claim rejections.
+• Incorrect CPT codes or modifiers: Misclassifying services can cause claim rejections.

-• Session length mismatches: Billing for incorrect session durations triggers audits and claim disputes.
+• Session length mismatches: Billing for wrong session durations can trigger audits and disputes.

-• Incomplete documentation: Missing details such as progress notes, therapist signatures, and diagnosis codes can cause payment hold-ups.
+• Incomplete documentation can slow down payments.
+Missing items include progress notes, therapist signatures, and diagnosis codes.

 The Impact